 1. Consider your actual living expenses after retirement

-Once you know how much you’ll need to keep your household going from month to month you can examine how much money you’ll receive in Social Securityand how much you’ll be able to draw from any investment accounts or IRAs you may have.
-Be sure to make your calculations based on the post-tax dollar amount to avoid a potentially serious misstep.
+Once you know how much you’ll need to keep your household going from month to month you can find out if you might be eligible for any government assistance and how much you’ll be able to draw from any investment accounts or your superannuation.

-You’ll need to be aware that working after retirement could actually push you into a higher tax bracket, which could cause you to fall short of your monthly expenses.
-Determine what your tax liability will be, including your Social Security and any other income you may have, then determine how continuing to work will impact that liability.
+You’ll need to be aware that working after retirement could actually push you into a higher tax bracket, which might alter the amount of money you have to live on each month.
+Determine what your tax liability will be, including Social Security and any other income you may have, then determine how continuing to work will impact that liability.

 2. Understand how working will impact your Social Security